Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Description

 This behavior reads digital text aloud.
-The behavior can convert localized text into speech by fetching values from the localisation files (.json) using the provided localization keys.
+The behavior can convert localized text into speech by fetching values from the localization files (.json) using the provided localization keys.
 If the key in `Localization Key` does not exist or the text field is empty, the text entered into the `Default text` field will be used.

 ### Application Example